syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ## How to hide the grouped column in SfDataGrid

-To hide/show a particular column gets grouped, set [SfDataGrid.ShowColumnWhenGrouped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowColumnWhenGrouped.html) property to `false`/`true`.
-Any column(s) that is added in the `GroupColumnDescriptions` collection will be shown or hidden based on the value of the [SfDataGrid.ShowColumnWhenGrouped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowColumnWhenGrouped.html) property.
+To hide/show a particular column gets grouped, set the [SfDataGrid.ShowColumnWhenGrouped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowColumnWhenGrouped.html) property to `false`/`true`.
+Any column(s) added in the `GroupColumnDescriptions` collection will be shown or hidden based on the value of the [SfDataGrid.ShowColumnWhenGrouped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowColumnWhenGrouped.html) property.
 Refer to the following code snippet:

 {% tabs %}